2018ik/2018ik.github.io/_wiki/old_testament.markdown

 ## History

-The history of the Israelites show God's move on the earth today.
+The history of the Israelites show God's move on the earth today, and actually serve as an admonition to today's believers (1 Cor.
+10:11).
 Each failure and success serve as a pattern for the New Testament believers.

 ## Poetry